b-illy/autoarch/README.md

 `curl -s https://raw.githubusercontent.com/b-illy/autoarch/main/autoarch.sh | zsh`

-Alternatively, you can try:
+Alternatively, you can use this command to save a copy:

-`curl -o autoarch.sh https://raw.githubusercontent.com/b-illy/autoarch/main/autoarch.sh
+`curl -o autoarch.sh https://raw.githubusercontent.com/b-illy/autoarch/main/autoarch.sh && zsh autoarch.sh`
-zsh autoarch.sh`

 This script will only function properly on an archlinux live usb